puppetlabs/scooter/README.md

 ## Contributing

 You are encouraged to fork and submit PR's to Scooter.
-Tony Vu or Chris Cowell-Shah are your best bet for getting a PR merged in; that list will grow as QA adds more regular contributors to the repo.
+Sam Woods or Tony Vu are your best bet for getting a PR merged in; that list will grow as QA adds more regular contributors to the repo.